Frequently Asked Questions Regarding Renewing Your Coverage for 2021

 5) Successful e-filing will result in an online confirmation number that begins with the letter “X”

 If you are not yet sure of the date of your retirement from the practice of law, or the effective date is after January 1, you should renew your insurance coverage by the November 9 deadline and then subsequently file an Exemption Form noting the effective date on the form.

 Q. I filed my renewal application online myself (logging in using my own LSO# and password) and my firm also completed a filing on behalf of all the members of my firm (including me).
 Which filing will be processed?

-A. Applications filed after this date will be subject to a surcharge equal to 30 per cent of the base premium.
+A. Applications filed after this date will be subject to a $600 additional premium.